This post contains affiliate links.

 In reality, quite the opposite happens.

-Once the router is set up and delivering blazing WiFi speeds to your devices, it becomes an afterthought.
+Once a router is set up and delivering blazing WiFi speeds to your devices, it often becomes an afterthought.
+This is risky behavior, as it can lead to issues with your router.

 In this post I’ll detail what to look for if you think your router is overheating.
 I’ll also explain what you can do to prevent it from happening in the first place.